 We all "make church together" each week at Canterbury, helping out in a thousand different ways, small and large!
 We give thanks for all your good work--especially the many good deeds that go unseen!
 Whenever you catch someone doing a good deed for Canterbury, please mark it on the white board in the office, so we can say THANK YOU!

-In JUNE Canterbury members logged 150+ hours of service in support of the church (not including our Sunday liturgical ministries and weekday prayer & pastoral care ministries)!
 PLEASE REMEMBER TO LOG YOUR HOURS OF SERVICE ON THE SHEET IN THE CHURCH OFFICE!
 This helps us have a holistic picture of stewardship at Canterbury, and an accurate understanding of what it takes to run the church!

 Pastoral Needs and Ministry Opportunities

 Looking for a house sitter?
 Contact Canterbury member Ruth Meredith 358-5772; firstname.lastname@example.org.